RocketRace/becquerel/types/01-numbers.md

 Some operations extend their domain with special numeric values: `rank ⎉` operates on the integers extended to include `infinity ∞`, and `group ⊔` operates on naturals extended to include `¯1`.

-To model these relationships, we introduce subtyping, singleton types, and union types.
+To model these relationships, we introduce subtyping (for numbers), singleton types, and union types.

+In a nutshell, subtyping allows for the $x: A$ to have multiple valid assignments for $A$ rather than just one.
+For example, if $A \le B$ ($A$ is a subtype of $B$), then whenever $x: A$, $x: B$ is also valid.

-We first borrow the concept of a "numeric tower" from contemporary dynamic programming languages and define the following subtyping relationships:
+Borrowing the concept of a "numeric tower" from contemporary dynamic programming languages, we define the following subtyping relationships:

 $$\vdash \text{Nat} \le \text{Int},\ \text{Int} \le \text{Number}$$